viliamsalli/CorrelativeMicroscopyApp/README.md

 The goal for the program is to be as accessible and versatile as possible, and not constrained by the type of the images.
 Industry standard software can often have a steep learning curve and high maintenance costs, and we aim to provide an intuitive and easy-to-use option that competes with existing programs.
 The project is work-in-progress, but it is already a useful tool in laboratory settings.

 ## Installing

-MATLAB Runtime 2022b or 2023a is required, which can be installed [here](https://se.mathworks.com/products/compiler/matlab-runtime.html).
-This needed to be done only once, and later program releases utilize the same Runtime.
+<b>Windows<br></b>
-Install the latest version from the releases tab, and run the software.
+On the Releases tab, select the latest version of the program.
+Inside there are four files, the Executable.zip, Full_Installer.zip and the source codes.
+Download the following:
+- If you have MATLAB Runtime 2022b or 2023a installed, download the Executable.zip.
+The file contains the executable software and the documentation.
+- If you don't have the Runtime installed or it is outdated, download the Full_Installer.zip.
+The file contains an installer, which downloads the correct MATLAB Runtime and sets up the software executable.